 Read more about our specializations offerings.
 Each specialization has a preferred sequence with core foundational courses and electives.
 We recommend checking out the info of the specialization and choosing the core specialization courses to start off with as a Bachelor's/MPP student.

-If you are pursuing a Bachelor of Arts in Public Policy or certain majors or certain majors within the College of Behavioral and Social Sciences(economics, government and politics, psychology, sociology, anthropology, geography, criminology and criminal justice or African American studies), you can apply as part of a pre-existing structured program.
+If you are pursuing a Bachelor of Arts in Public Policy or certain majors within the College of Behavioral and Social Sciences(economics, government and politics, psychology, sociology, anthropology, geography, criminology and criminal justice or African American studies), you can apply as part of a pre-existing structured program.
 If you are pursuing any other major, you must apply for an individualized program and have the permission of both your primary undergraduate major department and the School of Public Policy.

 All students must schedule a meeting with their respective undergraduate Academic Advisor prior to discuss your program course of study before applying.